redhat-developer/yaml-language-server/README.md

 1. YAML validation:
     * Detects whether the entire file is valid yaml
-2. Kubernetes validation:
+2. Validation:
     * Detects errors such as:
-        * Node does not exist in kubernetes schema
+        * Node is not found
+        * Node has an invalid key node type
-        * Incorrect type of scalar node
+        * Node has an invalid type
-        * Node is not in a valid location in the file
-        * Node is not a valid child node of parent
+        * Node is not a valid child node
     * Detects warnings such as:
-        * Node is found in schema but not a root node
         * Node is an additional property of parent
-3. Kubernetes auto completion:
+3. Auto completion:
     * Auto completes on all commands
     * Scalar nodes autocomplete to schema's defaults if they exist
 4. Snippets:
-    * Snippets for creating deployment, deployment config, route, config map, persistent volume claim
+    * Snippets for creating deployment, deployment config, route, config map, persistent volume claim. *specifically for kubernetes*
+5. Hover support:
+    * Hovering over a node shows description *if available*
-5. Additional Commands:
+6. Additional Commands:
     * Commands for allowing the user to turn on/off validation of the specific yaml file they are working on

 ## Supported VS Code Configuration Settings
-`filesNotValidating` : List of files you DO NOT want to validate
+`k8s.filesNotValidating` : List of files you DO NOT want to validate

+`k8s.k8sSchemaOn` : Whether the files are being validated against kubernetes schema

+`k8s.kedgeSchemaOn` : Whether the files are being validated against kedge schema

+NOTE: If both k8sSchemaOn and kedgeSchemaOn are true it defaults to only kubernetes schema so they do not clash.
+Additionally, if k8sSchemaOn and kedgeSchemaOn are both false it defaults to kubernetes schema.
+If you want to turn off schema specific features then use the commands for keybindings `extension.k8s.disableValidation`

 ## Supported VS Code Commands for Keybindings
 `extension.k8s.enableValidation` : Enable Kubernetes Validation for the file you are on